Writer. Author. Storyteller.

 Amazon Verified Purchase

 Even as a boy I was always conjuring up stories and filling them with colorful characters, sharing them with anyone and everyone who would listen.
 I've had a satisfying and varied career that has taken me all over the world.
-Now that I have the time, I am able to devote myself to writing novels, and much to my surprise, am having some success.
-My sons always urged me to write down the scary stories I told them as children, and that's just what I'm doing.
+Now that I have the time, I am able to devote myself to writing novels, and am having the time of my life.

 "Happiness is the absence of pain with perhaps a slight sense of growth"